 Thus, it is advisable to store your alcohol bottles – especially the transparent ones – in dark places.

 Exposure to Oxygen:

-Subjecting your alcohol to extremely cold temperatures is equally bad because the chemical compound can also begin to change.
-It is advisable to store your bottles at room temperature to increase shelf life.
+Subjecting your alcohol to extremely cold temperatures is equally bad.
+The chemical compound can also begin to change under these circumstances.
+Try to store your bottles at room temperature to increase shelf life.
 While the deterioration of the alcohol is not rapid – it still can occur.
 It could take years before you notice any change in the alcohol – but for the best experience, try to finish off your bottles within a few months after uncorking.
 It’s always best to enjoy your bottles when they are fresh.